graphcommerce-org/graphcommerce/docs/contributing.md

 # Contributing to GraphCommerce

-Want to get involved?
-There are plenty of ways you can help.
-Please take a moment to review this guide to make the contribution process easy and effective for everyone involved.
+Looking to contribute something to GraphCommerce?
+Here's how you can help.

+Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 ### Bug reports